Warrentechstem-farm/Particle-pi/pics/README.md

-This is the location for pics that are used in the how default readme.md.
+This is the location for pics that are used in the root README.md.